 By undervolting the CPU it will operate at lower voltages.
 But since it now runs cooler most CPU samples will be able to push for a bit higher boost frequencies.
 They’re able to do that because the CPU now runs at a lower voltage but is cooler and has more room to breathe until it hits the power limit.
 That said, thermal gains aren’t awe-worthy so if you encounter high temperatures even after undervolting, think about getting a beefier cooler.

 Now, let’s move to undervolting.
-First of all, your board needs the right BIOS version.
+We’ve performed undervolt on an Ryzen 5 5600X coupled with the MSI B550 Tomahawk motherboard.
+Okay, first of all, your board needs the right BIOS version.
 You can check whether your board has received the needed BIOS update online.
 If you have the right BIOS, the first thing you should do is to restart the PC and enter BIOS settings.

 Okay, once you’ve done all that, save the BIOS settings and it’s time for testing.
 The first step is having a successful boot to Windows.
 If Windows crashes at the welcome screen or soon after, lower the curve optimized value and try again.
+Since each stepping presents a value of about 3-5mV, you should lower the value for about 2-3 steppings during each testing cycle.
 If your system manages to boot without issues, run a CPU benchmark like Cinebench to see whether your CPU can handle the undervolt while under load.